 LNG pricing – the enemy within (and the one at the door)

-I am just getting out of the thick of the Central European Gas Conference – which was mighty well organized I must confess.
-The LNG focus day had reinforced everything I have said for years and which was also on the horizon for even the blind to see for months.
+I am just getting out of the thick of the Central European Gas Conference – which was mighty well organized—the LNG focus day reinforced everything I have said for years and which was also on the horizon for even the blind to see for months.

 Let’s skip all the chatter on LNG becoming a commodity for a second.
 It’s an extremely interesting discussion in its own right but it bears little relevance to our main topic here.